Lab Tests for Lupus

 - What it is: CBC is a test to measure levels of different blood cells.

 - Why the test is used: Abnormalities in blood cell counts, including white blood cells and red blood cells, may occur in people with lupus.
 This may be related to the lupus, lupus treatments, or infection.
-For example, leukopenia, a decrease in the number of WBCs, is found in about 50% of people with lupus.
+For example, leukopenia, a decrease in the number of white blood cells, is found in about 50% of people with lupus.
 Thrombocytopenia, or a low platelet count, occurs in about 50% of people with lupus, as well.
 Doctors can use this test to monitor these potentially serious problems.

 - Limitations of the test: Many other medical conditions can cause abnormalities in blood cell counts.
 So the test by itself is not specific to a lupus diagnosis.